Codex Eyckensis: Descriptions of manuscript A and manuscript B

 Full-page evangelist portrait and canon tables in the Codex Eyckensis A.

-The Codex Eyckensis consists of two evangelistaries on 133 parchment folios measuring 244 by 183 mm each.
+The Codex Eyckensis consists of two Gospel Books on 133 parchment folios measuring 244 by 183 mm each.

 The first manuscript (Codex A) is incomplete.
 It consists of five folios, opening with a full-page Evangelist portrait (presumably depicting Saint Matthew), followed by an incomplete set of eight Canon Tables.
 The Evangelist portrait is rendered in Italian-Byzantine style, which is clearly related to that of the Barberini Gospels currently kept in the Vatican Library (Barberini Lat.
 570).
-The portrait is framed in a border of Anglo-Saxon knotwork, comparable to the decoration elements in the Lindisfarne Gospels.
+The portrait is framed in a border of insular knotwork, comparable to the decorative elements in the Lindisfarne Gospels.

 The Canon Tables provide an overview of corresponding passages in the four Gospels.
 In this way, the Canon Tables serve as table of contents and index to ease access to the texts.
 The Canon Tables in manuscript A are decorated with columns and arcades, the symbols of the four Evangelists and portraits of saints.

 The second manuscript (Codex B) contains a full set of twelve Canon Tables and all four Gospel texts in Latin.
 The Canon Tables are embellished with columns and arcades, depictions of Apostles and the Evangelists’ symbols.
 The Gospel texts are written in a rounded form of the insular minuscule, which was characteristic of British and Irish manuscripts from the seventh and eighth centuries, but was also used in mainland Europe.
 The initial capital of each paragraph is outlined with red and yellow dots.
 The text was copied by a single scribe.

 The Gospel text is a version of the Vulgate, mostly as translated by Saint Jerome (Hieronymus of Stridon, 347–420 CE), with a number of additions and transpositions.
-Comparable versions of the Gospel texts can be found in the Book of Kells (Dublin, Trinity College, ms 58), the Book of Armagh (Dublin, Trinity College, ms 52) and the Echternach Gospels (Paris, Bnf, ms Lat.9389).
+Comparable versions of the Gospel texts can be found in the Book of Kells (Dublin, Trinity College, ms 58), the Book of Armagh (Dublin, Trinity College, ms 52) and the Echternach Gospels (Paris, BnF, ms Lat.9389).